 On the floor level, are some Delft wall tiles depicting some blue figures.
-One of the blue characters on the tile is a cupid figure, and that has been identified as one of the amorous symbols in this work that show the Dutch tradition of that time when maids were depicted as subjects of male desire.
+One of the blue characters on the tile is a cupid figure.
+The cupid is one of the amorous symbols, in this work, that follows the Dutch tradition of that time when maids were depicted as subjects of male desire.
 Vermeer in his art has depicted many women in interior domestic scenes, and they all include interesting everyday details, as in this example.
 This painting’s domestic features include a variety of bread pieces on the table, and on the floor is a foot warmer.
 On the wall by the window are further kitchen utensils.
 As with many other Vermeer paintings, the exact year of this painting’s completion is unknown, with estimates varying by different sources from 1657 to 1661.

 - Title: The Milkmaid or The Kitchen Maid

 - Dutch: De Melkmeid or Het Melkmeisje

 - Artist: Johannes Vermeer

 - Type: Oil on canvas

 - Dimensions: H 45.5 cm × W 41 cm ( 17 7⁄8 in × 16 1⁄8 in)

 - Museum: Rijksmuseum, Amsterdam